presstofan/academic-kickstart/content/post/secure-shinyproxy/index.md

 You will need to change all the instances of `app.example.com` (4 in total) to your own domain name and that's it!
 This configuration file instructs Nginx to listen port 80 (HTTP) for challenges (an important step for setting up the SSL certificate) and redirect traffic to port 443 (HTTPS), which has the certificate.
 Then the traffic will be directed to port 8080 of the local `shinyproxy` service where the magic happens.
 The full Nginx set up is fairly complicated and you can check the [official guide](https://www.nginx.com/resources/wiki/start/topics/examples/full/) to tailor it for your need.

 Next, we will set up `docker-compose.yml`, which link everything together.

+{{% alert warnining  %}}
+Please note that this tutorial is based on ShinyProxy 2.3.0 (so does the docker image `YOUR_USERNAME/shinyproxy-example` below if you followed the previous tutorial).
+2.3.1 should also work but I haven't tested it on the latest version yet.
+{{% /alert %}}

 docker-compose.yml